 I have a couple of scarves for keeping the sun off my neck and shoulders, sometimes even my face in desert scenarios.
 They keep me warm in London and dress up outfits for cruise ships.
 They see a lot of use.
 My cotton “Simon Reeve” Arab scarf also doubles as a handy towel and child wiper in emergencies.
 It can be slung across bus windows to create shade or used as a clean surface to rest on.
 I also think it makes me look cool.

-We’ve used the first aid kit so much you wouldn’t believe and I’m very glad I brought so much with me.
+We’ve used the first aid kit so much you wouldn’t believe and I was very glad I brought so much with me.
 Yes, you can buy most medical supplies locally, but when you need stuff, you usually need it right now.
 I’ve posted about what’s in our medical kit here, I’d highly recommend a small ear thermometer if you travel with younger kids, I wouldn’t be without ours, you can see it in the post.

 Plastic Coat Hangers